lumigo-io/SAR-Lambda-Janitor/README.md

       SemanticVersion: <enter latest version>
     Parameters:
       VersionsToKeep: <defaults to 3>
+      CleanSchedule: <defaults to rate(1 hour)>
 ```

+The CleanSchedule parameter supports any Schedule Expression for a CloudWatch event.
+The default uses a rate expression that will execute hourly, however you can easily specify any desired number of minutes/hours/days between runs or use a cron expression.
+Examples: `rate(12 hours)` or `rate(1 day)`.
+More details on valid options can be found on the [Amazon CloudWatch Events website](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html).

 To do the same via CloudFormation or the Serverless framework, you need to first add the following `Transform`: